oscar-macias/sbi_uhecr_radio_recon/README.md

 ## 3. How to cite this work?
 Please cite the companion article (arXiv:2508.xxxxx / PRD DOI when available).
 A CITATION.cff is included.

+In addition, please also cite the packages on which this work builds:

+LtU-ILI:
+- Ho et al. (2024), ``LtU-ILI: An All-in-One Framework for Implicit Inference in Astrophysics and Cosmology'', https://arxiv.org/abs/2402.05137

+PWF:
+- Ferriere et al. (2024), ``Analytical planar wavefront reconstruction and error estimates for radio detection of extensive air showers'', https://arxiv.org/abs/2405.09377